johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

 You can download [this Jupyter notebook]({{site.url}}/assets/code/scraping-genius-lyrics.ipynb) to follow along with the code in this post.
 Head over to my [LyricsGenius repository](https://github.com/johnwmillr/LyricsGenius) to check out the full Python package.

 ### tl;dr ###
-I wrote a Python package that wraps the Genius.com API and makes it easy to download song lyrics.
+I wrote a [Python package](https://pypi.org/project/lyricsgenius/) that wraps the Genius.com API and makes it easy to download song lyrics.

 Install the package: ```$pip install lyricsgenius```.

-Look at the [examples on my GitHub page](https://github.com/johnwmillr/LyricsGenius#usage) to get started.
-Enjoy!
+Look at the [examples](https://github.com/johnwmillr/LyricsGenius#usage) on the GitHub page to get started.

 ## The Genius API ##
 Head over to [https://docs.genius.com](https://docs.genius.com) to take a look at the documentation for their API.
 I would have appreciated having an overview of the Genius API before starting this project, so I'll try to write a bit of one here.